CartoDB/Windshaft-cartodb/docs/named_maps.md

 }
 ```

-#### Placeholder Errors

-As developers use many different methods to input placeholder variables, you may find external placeholder examples with other symbols such as, <template_id>, :template_id, $template_id, or @template_id; indicating that a placeholder variable should be added.
-For best practices and consistency, CartoDB uses curly brackets to represent placeholders in our examples.
-(Note that JSON **Response** examples show “{variable_name}”: “{value}", these are specific to how JSON files are formatted.

-If an error is raised during a request, ensure that your placeholder variables appear without any added symbols.

 ## Instantiate

 Instantiating a Named Map allows you to fetch the map tiles.
 You can use the Maps API to instantiate, or use the CartoDB.js `createLayer()` function.
 The result is an Anonymous Map.